Valley Water helps make a difference through our Standard Grants Program

 We are accepting applications from the following organization types and groups that work/provide services within Santa Clara County:

-- Private companies (for water conservation grants only)
+- For-profit organizations (for water conservation grants only)

 What can we do for you?

 We can help expand your organization’s impact in the community.

 We are eager to partner with you to help create meaningful change.
 Even small changes can ripple out to a much bigger impact and pooling our resources can help us work together to create the change that improves our community and environment.

 Applications are due by March 10, 2023, and will be reviewed by mid-April 2023.
 Funds will be awarded following approval by the Board of Directors in May 2023.
 Funds will be dispersed on a reimbursement basis once the grant agreement is signed.